Trustees

 Paul Wilson

-Paul Wilson has nearly 30 years’ involvement with the Internet, including 20 years as the head of APNIC, the Regional Internet Registry for the Asia Pacific.
+Paul Wilson has nearly 30 years’ involvement with the Internet, including 26 years as the former head of APNIC, the Regional Internet Registry for the Asia Pacific.

 In this role, he has led APNIC’s development as a provider of critical Internet services and as a key contributor to Internet growth and development throughout the Asia Pacific.